 Periclum gurgled, “that will be much easier for the chef to prepare.”

-Our conversation continued about Tuhingan food and human food.
-Before we knew it, we were at the canteen.
-We entered a large room that could clearly seat two hundred people, and there was around one hundred Tuhingan in there.
+We got so deep into our conversation about tuhingan and human food that it felt like the canteen sneaked upon us.
+We entered a large room that could clearly seat two hundred people, and there was around a hundred tuhingan in there.
 There weren’t many aliens of other races, only two apart from me.
-On the opposite wall from us I could see box cutouts into the wall that was coated in metal.
-It drew the eye since it contrasted so much to the plain wooden panels that seemed to decorate the walls of the room.
-To the right there were large windows covering the whole wall, looking out into the centrifuge.
+On the opposite wall from us, I could see box cutouts into the wall that were coated in metal.
+It drew the eye since it contrasted so much with the plain wooden panels that seemed to decorate the walls of the room.
+To the right, there were large windows covering the entire wall looking out into the centrifuge.
 To my left was a bar and a Tuhingan behind serving customers.
 Behind her was a kitchen with a chef that appeared hard at work.

-They made everything for Tuhingan’s, the tables, chairs, bar, EMC machines, everything was child size.
-I then saw someone approach one of the box cut outs in the wall opposite that I was sure were EMC machines.
-The sound of wind filled the hall as flashes came from in front of the Tuhingan standing at the wall confirming my hunch.
+They made everything for Tuhingan’s, the tables, chairs, bar, EMC machines.
+Everything was child size.
+Then I saw someone approach one of the box cut outs in the wall opposite that I was sure they were EMC machines.
+The sound of wind filled the hall as flashes came from in front of the Tuhingan standing at the wall, confirming my hunch.

 “Periclum?”
 I asked.